-- Blur, eye rubbing, sleepy or getting headaches after 20 minutes of reading.
-This can be a problem with focusing, bringing the eyes together, or several other problems.
+- Blurring, eye rubbing, sleepy or getting headaches after 20 minutes of reading.
+This can be a problem with focusing, bringing the eyes together or several other problems.

 - Using a finger or ruler to keep their place on a page.
 Typically, this is a problem related to moving our eyes in a reading type movement.
 This should be normal after age 6.

 - Poor comprehension with reading.
-Another sign of reading eye movement problems.
+Another sign of reading eye movement problems is poor comprehension.
 If a child can tell you more about a book if you read it to them vs them reading it alone, this is a likely contributor.

 - Grades that are not aligned with ability.
 A-B brain with C-D grades.
 Many children don’t work up to their full potential because they don’t know that they are not seeing like their classmates and can’t explain why they are not doing well in school.

 - Homework is a nightmare!
 They cry, you cry.
-They tell you “I can’t”.
-It is often seen as an excuse or laziness but it can be eye related.
+They tell you “I can’t.”
+It is often seen as an excuse or laziness, but it can be eye related.
 You can purchase eyeglasses for kids at Glasses Direct.